-With borders open again our very own intrepid adventurer, Andrew, (aka @ebike_andy) headed for Orange NSW over Easter to ride the amazing Orange Villages Bike Trail (OVBT).
+With borders open again our very own intrepid ebike adventurer, Andrew, (aka @ebike_andy) headed for Orange NSW over Easter to ride the relatively new Orange Villages Bike Trail (OVBT).
 Enjoy Andrew's trip overview and the beautiful autumn colours.
-An adventure to put on your list!
+A top trip for ebike touring enthusiasts to put on your list!

 Developed in recent years, the OVBT allows rider to experience the natural beauty of the region utilising secondary bitumen and gravel roads.

 - Start & End Point: Orange, New South Wales (260km west of Sydney)